AI4S2S/lilio/docs/README.dev.md

 ## Versioning

+Firstly, determine what new version (major, minor or patch) to use.
+This package uses `semantic versioning <https://semver.org>`.
 Bumping the version across all files is done with [bumpversion](https://github.com/c4urself/bump2version), e.g.

 ```shell
 bumpversion major